dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 ### macOS

-HTTP/3 will be supported on macOS in a future release.
+HTTP/3 is not currently supported on macOS and may be available in a future release.

 ## Get started